What is a new hire welcome letter?

 Here is a welcome letter sample using the provided template:

-Welcome to Atlas Publishing!
-We are so excited for you to join us.
-Your attention to detail, impressive focus and previous experience with Hollinger & Michaelson make you the perfect fit for our junior editor position.
+Welcome to Cold River Optical!
+We’re so excited for you to join us.
+Your attention to detail, impressive focus and previous experience with Copper Mill Software make you the perfect fit for our editor position.
 We look forward to seeing how your skills impact our editing team.

 We met during your interview, but let me introduce myself again.
-I am Deb Elliot, and I’ll be your go-to HR representative.
+I’m Meg Fee, and I’ll be your go-to HR representative.
 Feel free to reach out to me with any HR-related questions during the onboarding process.
 I can also help direct you to other folks in the office who can help answer job-related questions if needed.

-As discussed, your first day of work will be March 28th at 8:30am.
-Please bring two copies of identification and be prepared to complete onboarding paperwork.
-You will also sit down with your direct manager, Harry Arnold, and go over your daily responsibilities.
-If there’s time, we hope to have you meet with the senior editing team.
-As you might have noticed during your interview, our office dress code is casual but professional.
+As discussed, your first workday will be September 5 at 8:30am.
+Please bring two forms of identification and be prepared to complete onboarding paperwork.
+You’ll also meet with your direct manager, Sam Kirwa, and review your responsibilities.
+If there’s time, we hope to introduce you to the senior editing team.
+As you might have noticed during your interview, our office dress code is business casual.

 Your new colleagues are excited to welcome you to the team in person.
-Alex Anderson and Pat Bawany will be great resources for you during your first few weeks on the job.
-You’ll meet them during onboarding and can ask any specific questions you have during that time and in the coming weeks.
+Birikti Neftalem and Charlotte Burt will be great resources for you during your first few weeks on the job.
+You’ll meet them during onboarding.

-Don’t hesitate to reach out at deb.ell@atlaspub.biz with any questions about your first day.
-We look forward to seeing you on March 28th!
+Don’t hesitate to reach out with any questions about your first day.
+We look forward to seeing you on September 5!

 Sincerely,